Northwestern Wildcats: Facilities

-Lakefront Facilities
+Lakefront Athletics and Recreation Complex

 Walter Athletics Center

 The Walter Athletics Center is the last in a series of new lakefront athletics and recreation facilities to be developed during We Will.
 The Campaign for Northwestern.
 Walter Athletics Center is a four-story, state-of-the-art development center located on the north end of the Evanston campus, structurally connected to Ryan Fieldhouse, the Henry Crown Sports Pavilion, and the North Parking Garage.
 The facility is named in honor of University Trustee Mark R. Walter and Kimbra D. Walter.

 The transformational multi-purpose facility includes spaces for academic and professional development, nutrition and dining, sports performance, sports medicine and athletic training, and locker rooms for more than 500 Northwestern student-athletes.
 The Walter Athletics Center allows for plenty of natural light and has unobstructed views of Lake Michigan, the Chicago skyline, and other Northwestern facilities including Martin Stadium and Lakeside Field.

 Ryan Fieldhouse and Wilson Field

 Ryan Fieldhouse and Wilson Field opened in April 2018.
 Northwestern Lacrosse hosts a portion of its home schedule inside Ryan Fieldhouse, which is named for University Trustee Patrick G. Ryan and his wife, Shirley.

 Ryan Fieldhouse's dome shape is based on football punting and kicking trajectories, with the peak of the dome reaching 87 feet above the surface of Wilson Field, named for Trustee Steve Wilson and his wife, Sue.
 Wilson Field is striped for NCAA regulation football, soccer, and lacrosse, with movable bleacher seating and an automated netting system designed to subdivide the space for use by multiple groups.

 Ryan Fieldhouse also features a 44-foot-tall glass façade and several sports performance spaces for football and for Olympic sports.